buffetboy2001/ccr_robotics_fall_2020/resources/wheel_testing.md

 Tip: In the terminal window, you can use the up arrow to get to a previously typed command.
 Try it!
 ```

 If the wheels are spinning in the correct direction, then you just got super lucky.
-Congratulate your team on a job accidentally well-done. :D
+Congratulate your team on a job accidentally well-done. :grin:

 But, the wheels probably aren't spinning the correct direction.
 You can fix this **in the Python code**!

 ### Change the Direction of the Left Wheel

 Look back at the code that you wrote.
 Find the `left=(7, 8)`.
 If your left wheel is spinning backwards, then reverse the numbers.
 Like this: `left=(8, 7)`.
 Make sure you save the code after you have modified it.
 Then run the python code again in the terminal.

 ### Change the Direction of the Right Wheel

 Look back at the code that you wrote.
 Find the `right=(9, 10)`.
 If your left wheel is spinning backwards, then reverse the numbers.
 Like this: `right=(10, 9)`.
 Make sure you save the code after you have modified it.
 Then run the python code again in the terminal.

 **Question**: Instead of modifying the code to make your wheels spin in the correct direction, what other action could you have taken?
 Think it through.
 This is a **wired** device!

-Once you have both wheels spinning in the correct direction for **forward**, write down some notes for future self.
+Once you have both wheels spinning in the correct direction for **forward**, write down some notes for your future self.
 * the left and right numbers in your code
 * the color of the wires and which **GPIO** pins they are connected to on the Raspberry Pi.